rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 having the glory of God, its radiance like a most rare jewel, like a jasper, clear as crystal. ^2111

-It had a great, high wall, with twelve gates, and at the gates twelve angels, and on the gates the names of the twelve tribes of the sons of Israel were inscribed — ^2112
+It had a great, high wall, with twelve gates, and at the gates twelve angels, and on the gates the names of the twelve tribes of the sons of Israel were inscribed-- ^2112

 on the east three gates, on the north three gates, on the south three gates, and on the west three gates. ^2113